Valentine’s Day Has Ancient Roots

-Make your Valentine’s Day green
+Make Your Valentine’s Day Green

 Over 100 million of roses are delivered on Valentine’s Day.
 While a decorative bouquet will put a smile on your sweetheart’s face, it can also be costly for the environment.
 Seventy-eight percent of the cut flowers bought in the U.S. come from other countries like Colombia and Ecuador.
 And they are grown with the use of powerful pesticides.
 The environmental consequences of the pesticides and the shipment of these flowers can be costly.
-This year be mindful of the environment by giving your loved one a beautiful potted, flowering plant or by buying an organic bouquet from a local grower.
+This year be mindful of the environment by possibly giving your loved one a beautiful potted, flowering plant or by buying an organic bouquet from a local grower.

 Your family, friends, and pets aren’t the only ones who deserve a little love on this holiday.
 This Valentine’s Day show your love for your community by helping others.
 Donate money to charities that are close to your heart.
 Find a local blood drive or host a fundraiser and give the funds to the American Heart Association.